aniketbamotra/aniketbamotra/README.md

 - 👋 Hi, I’m @aniketbamotra
-- 👀 I’m interested in Web Development mainly front-end but I also know alot about backend too.
+- 👀 I’m interested in Web Development mainly front-end but I also know about backend.
-- 🌱 I’m currently learning some new standards about web development like typescript and full fleged web apps like figma.
+- 🌱 I’m currently learning some new standards about web development like typescript and how to create full fleged web apps like figma.
 - 💞️ I’m looking to collaborate on developing web applications and cloud based applications.
 - 📫 How to reach me: You can reach me througn my e-mail i.e aniketbamotra@gmail.com